awsdocs/amazon-ec2-user-guide-windows/doc_source/Hibernate.md

 If the log line is `SetHibernateOnSleep: HibernationEnabled: true`, hibernation was successfully configured\.

 If you do not see any logs from these processes, your AMI might not support hibernation\.
 For information about supported AMIs, see [Hibernation prerequisites](#hibernating-prerequisites)\.

+**Instance size**
+If you’re using a T3 or T3a instance with less than 1 GB of RAM, try increasing the size of the instance to one that has at least 1 GB of RAM\.

 ### Instance "stuck" in the stopping state<a name="hibernate-troubleshooting-3"></a>